mslinn/PFView/README.md

 object ick extends PFView {
   ++("ick")
 }

+object blah extends PFView {
+  var blah = System.currentTime
+  ++(blah.toString)
+}
 ````

-Use `lazy vals` instead to ensure the expression is evaluated only once:
+Use `lazy vals` or wrap in a class instead to ensure the expression is evaluated only once:

 ````
 object ick {